T-Godwins/airline-project/executive_summary/EXECUTIVE_SUMMARY.md

 - **Treat Glitches as Churn:** Reclassify app errors not as "IT tickets" but as "Customer Experience Failures" with the same severity as a cancelled flight.
 - **Scale Software, Not Just Seats:** Recognizing that digital improvements scale instantly across the fleet, while physical retrofits take years.

-**Conclusion:** Ed Bastian is right—technology is the tool to enrich human experience.
+**Conclusion:** Ed Bastian is right, technology is the tool to enrich human experience.
 But our data proves that for the most profitable passengers, the most enriching technology is simply reliability.